mojio/mojio-android-sdk/README.md

 compile 'io.moj.mobile.android:mojio-sdk-push:0.0.8'
 ```

-The Mojio Android SDK requires at minimum Android 3.0 (API 11)
+The Mojio Android SDK requires a minimum of Android 2.1 (API 7)

 ## Structure ##
 The SDK is broken into modules - you may choose to use some or all of them for your application.